Ultimate Guide to Making Your Favorite Recipes Low-FODMAP

 (I know this from experience - I wasted months before I finally did the Elimination Phase because giving up food was too sad.)

-In this post, I’m laying out the best tips, tricks, strategies and substitutions I know to develop crave-able, drool-worthy recipes that happen to be low-FODMAP.
+In this post, I’m laying out the best tips, tricks, strategies and substitutions I know to develop crave-able, drool-worthy FODMAP recipes.
 It's the foundation of the Calm Belly Kitchen Cookbook.
 And it’s how I got myself through the FODMAP Diet with zero deprivation.

 This epic list of makeover strategies starts with simple swaps and progresses to mini recipes and creative flavor tactics.